Cash crisis exacerbates famine in Darfur and Kordofan

 Sudan Media Forum Joint Editorial Room – September 22, 2024

-Prepared and Edited by: Radio Dabanga
+Prepared and edited by Radio Dabanga

 Adam Osman, a resident of El Daein in East Darfur, was forced to transfer SDG50,000 from his banking application in exchange for SDG40,000 in cash, paying a commission equivalent to 20 per cent.
-Osman told Radio Dabanga that he desperately needed the cash to buy two containers of corn for his small family, “but I had to reduce purchases because of the deduction of the commission value”.
+Osman told Radio Dabanga that he desperately needed the cash to buy two containers of sorghum for his small family, “but I had to reduce purchases because of the deduction of the commission value”.

 He stressed that the city of El Daein is witnessing an unprecedented shortage of liquidity, and said that he had to move through his knowledge in the market in order to transfer the amount.

-He says cattle owners struggle to sell a number of heads from their herds to get the money needed to buy food commodities, as they have to wander between traders for more than a day to complete the sale process and get the necessary amount.
+Cattle owners struggle to sell a number of heads from their herds to get the money needed to buy food commodities, as they have to wander between traders for more than a day to complete the sale process and get the necessary amount.

 Bank closures

-Banking expert and former Central Bank of Sudan employee Mohamed Esmat El Mubashir said in an interview with Radio Dabanga’s programme that the outbreak of war led to the closure of about 12 of the 18 branches of the Central Bank of Sudan due to the war.
+Banking expert and former Central Bank of Sudan employee Mohamed Esmat said in an interview with Radio Dabanga’s programme that the outbreak of war led to the closure of about 12 of the 18 branches of the Central Bank of Sudan due to the war.
 He pointed out that the closure of the branches prevents the Central Bank of Sudan to know the conditions of the currency in order to replace or withdraw it and inject new denominations.

 According to Central Bank of Sudan data, the banking system in the country consists of 38 banks detailed: “16 Sudanese banks / 22 mixed banks”, with 833 branches, 77 windows and 73 power of attorney offices, and Khartoum alone had 435 branches representing 49 per cent of the value of branches in Sudan .